NOTE: This list is updated every year although the original “publish” date is from years past 🙂

 There is also an adorable display set to music located at 311 North Haddow Avenue.
 It is a very cute 5 minute long display set to music.

 Magnolia Drive in Rolling Meadows has an amazing stretch of houses decorated and synchronized to favorite Christmas songs.
 They are also collecting donations for some local charities to spread cheer and joy this holiday season.
+To learn more about this display of over a MILLION lights, check out their popular Facebook page.

 Des Plaines has a “candy cane” lane near Westfield Gardens (between Mount Prospect, Wolf, and Dempster).
 It is really tricky to find, so just google “Westfield Gardens” and pick just one street to send your GPS to locate.
 Some streets are better than others, but we got a kick out of all of the illuminated candy canes!